 Forfatter

-Bill Harriman is Director of Firearms at the British Association for Shooting and Conservation, and appears regularly on British television as part of the team of experts on the BBC’s Antiques Roadshow program.
+Bill Harriman is Director of Firearms at the British Association for Shooting and Conservation, and an expert on the BBC’s Antiques Roadshow program.
 A former Territorial Army officer with 18 years’ service, he is also a forensic scientist dealing with cases involving firearms, ammunition and other weapons.